Hannah Brown Talks Faith And Sex In Candid Interview

-Hannah Brown was unlike any Bachelorette the franchise has seen thus far.
+Hannah Brown was unlike any bachelorette the franchise has seen thus far.
 The reality television star and former Miss Alabama had no problem with being herself and admitting her own imperfections during the most recent season.
 Brown didn’t pretend to be poised and perfect and was comfortable acknowledging that she wasn’t always graceful and dignified.

 It was perhaps how relatable she was that made Brown’s season as entertaining and popular as it was.
-Now the star is opening up about where she is now along with more serious issues involving faith and sex, according to All.Com.
+Now the star is opening up about where she is now along with more serious issues involving faith and sex, according to the Alabama website.

 Brown was especially vocal about her faith during her season and made it clear that she was looking for someone who also had a firm belief in Christ.
 Nevertheless, her faith was later used against her when her intimate moments with some of the men became public news.

 One particular contestant, Luke Parker, infamously questioned Brown’s faith after finding out that she had previously had sex.
 Brown earned vast praise when she stood up for herself and her faith, insisting that her sexual history did not make Jesus love her any less.

 Looking back, Brown is now proud that she defended herself instead of retreating in shame.